How to shave your head properly

 After you have completed shaving your head, wash off the remaining residue of shaving cream, pre-shave oil, and/or blood with cold water or a cold washcloth.

-If so, please say so in the comment box below and like our site on any of the social medias per the icons to the left for more great tips and how to articles.
+If so, please say so in the comment box below and like our site on any of the social media per the icons to the left for more great tips and “how-to” articles.